top of page

 by Casey D. Allen, PhD

-Not your typical bachelors-to-masters-to-PhD professor, Dr. Casey D. Allen has had many professional, real-world experiences outside of the Ivory Tower.
-And, being trained formally as a Geographer, Educator, and Academic Advisor, his interests remain wide-ranging: rock art, virtual learning environments, aesthetics, sense/spirit of place, biocrusts, medieval cartography, assessment, biogeomorphology, and the list continues...But while his professional background may appear science-laden at first glance, upon deeper inspection, each piece inherently includes some form of humanistic geography that allows him to research how people learn complex knowledge and processes better through fieldwork – two fields where he remains known as a leading scholar.
-Whatever he does, those two foci always guide his endeavors.
-Although Dr. Allen studies the Earth in all its forms, he is, at the core, a humanist – just as much artist as scientist who believes in the individual.
+Not your typical bachelors-to-masters-to-PhD professor, Case’s background includes many professional, real-world experiences outside the Ivory Tower.
+And, being trained formally as a Geographer, Educator, and Academic Advisor, his interests remain wide-ranging: geomorphology (landforms), rock art, virtual learning environments, aesthetics, sense/spirit of place, biocrusts, medieval cartography, cultural/regional studies, geobotany, and the list continues.
+But while his professional background may appear science-laden at first glance, upon deeper inspection, each piece inherently includes some form of humanistic geography.
+Whatever he does, that component always guides his endeavors.
+Although Dr. Allen studies Earth in all its forms, he is, at the core, a humanist – just as much artist as scientist who believes in the individual.
+And this allows him to, for example, gauge how people learn complex knowledge and processes better through fieldwork than sitting in a classroom.

 As an Educator, Dr. Allen strives to give students meaningful and professional-level experiences.
 This usually entails some kind of fieldwork – getting out of the classroom and on the ground.
-Whether that means students experience the natural world through interacting with ancient petroglyphs etched in rock varnish, learn about the constructed world through art and architecture, or gain a deeper understanding of people by interacting with different cultures first-hand, it matters not to him.
+Whether that means studying about the natural world through interacting with ancient petroglyphs etched in rock varnish, learning about the constructed world through art and architecture, or gaining a deeper understanding of people by interacting with different cultures first-hand, it matters not to him.
 Experience gained in situ remains invaluable.
 A quick perusal of his current and past research supervised displays a variety of topics, once again focused on humanistic geography and grounded in fieldwork: from drinking water quality, landscape change, and alternative energy to interactive mapping, architectural analyses, and documentary production.
 In every situation, he ardently believes in providing students with the tools they need to succeed.
 Frankly, he lives to serve them.

 bottom of page